tomflint22/beamWeldFoam/Readme.md

 ## Tutorial cases
 ### Gallium Melting Case
+A commonly used validation case for heat and mass transfer where melting and solidification is involved, is the simulation of Gallium melting in an enclosed container.
+In this example the beamWeldFoam solver is used to simulate the melting of the Gallium and the subsequent flow due to buoyancy. as time progresses the hot wall on the left-hand-side of the computational domain causes the Gallium in the local vicinity to melt.
+As the melt volume increases, buoyancy driven flow begings to dominate as the hot liquid Gallium rises and generates vortical flow structures in the liquid.
+The predicted melt profiles are in excellent agreement with those reported elsewhere, both numerically and experimentally [1].

 ### Marangoni Flow (Sen and Davies) Case
+Another useful validation case for the solver is one in which a 2D cavity is partially filled such that the interface between the phases is initially flat.
+A temperature gradient is then developed across the domain.
+This temperature gradient induces a flow tangential to the interface due to the dependence on temperature of the surface tension, aka Marangoni flow.
+An analytical steasy-state solution for the free surface deformation exists for this case [2]. excellent agreement between the beamWeldFoam solver and the analytical solution is observed.

 ### Arc Welding Case
+In this example a surface heat flux is applied to an Aluminium substrate representative of an arc-welding process.
+In this scenario, a metallic substrate is present in the domain, between two regions of Argon gas.
+The heat source is applied at t=0s, and at t=0.25s the power begins to ramp down until at t=0.35s the heat source is fully extinguished.Shortly following the extinction of the heat source the domain fully solidifies.
+The effect of Marangoni driven flow can clearly be seen in this example, as the surface flows are driven from regions of higher temperature to regions of lower temperature (due to the decrease in surface tension with temperature).
+Furthermore, once the weld-pool has fully penetrated the domain, surface tension prevents the material from falling out of the bottom of the substrate.

 ### Beam Welding Case
+In this example beamWeldFoam is applied to simulate the power beam welding of a titanium alloy substrate.
+In this case, Ti6Al4V butt joints welded by a laser beam is simulated and the results are validated with the experimental study [3].

+## Algorithm

 Initially the solver loads the mesh, reads in fields and boundary conditions, reads certain mesh information into arrays (for the heat source application), selects the turbulence model (if specified).
 The main solver loop is then initiated.
 First, the time step is dynamically modified to ensure numerical stability.
 Next, the two-phase fluid mixture properties and turbulence quantities are updated.
 The discretized phase-fraction equation is then solved for a user-defined number of subtime steps (typically 3) using the multidimensional universal limiter with explicit solution solver [MULES](https://openfoam.org/release/2-3-0/multiphase/).
 This solver is included in the OpenFOAM library, and performs conservative solution of hyperbolic convective transport equations with defined bounds (0 and 1 for α1).
 Once the updated phase field is obtained, the program enters the pressure–velocity loop, in which p and u are corrected in an alternating fashion.
 In this loop T is also solved for, such that he buoyancy predictions are correct for the U and p fields.
 The process of correcting the pressure and velocity fields in sequence is known as pressure implicit with splitting of operators (PISO).
 In the OpenFOAM environment, PISO is repeated for multiple iterations at each time step.
 This process is referred to as merged PISO- semi-implicit method for pressure-linked equations (SIMPLE), or the pressure-velocity loop (PIMPLE) process, where SIMPLE is an iterative pressure–velocity solution algorithm.
 PIMPLE continues for a user specified number of iterations.